 ROUND HOUSE THEATRE

 For the summer of 2020, theatre camps will be held virtually.
 Round House Theatre Teaching Artists will lead students through LIVE activities in acting, movement, design, and playmaking.
+Camps will happen in small virtual groups, allowing your student to enjoy interacting closely with their teaching artists and fellow young artists.
+They will ship art supplies, templates for crafts, and activity sheets directly, and welcome family into a session each week to share experiences and creations.
+Each day students attend multiple sessions and never visit the same place twice!
 Sessions for grades K-3, 6-8 and 9-12 – check website for pricing and details.

 Synetic Theater’s Summer Camps are going virtual, and they will send each family who is enrolled a personal “Camp in a Box” specifically designed for that session which will contain everything campers need to have a successful camp experience.
 This includes art supplies, props, activity sheets, scripts, and anything else required for campers that week.
 Plus there’s a relaxed schedule with age-appropriate Screen-Time for each group.
 Grades K-5 & 6-8 – check website for pricing and details.